Signposts

 A more detailed chronology of major events, admissions and discharges is included in Table 22.

-RecordsRecords of young people in secure detention at Longmore up until 1993 when the facility came under the control of the Department of Justice are held by the Department for Child Protection and Family Support.
+RecordsRecords of young people in secure detention at Longmore up until 1993 when the facility came under the control of the Department of Justice are held by the Department of Communities.

 AccessWhile access to records is restricted to protect the privacy of individuals, people are encouraged to enquire.